Increasing Your Exposure

 It's really important to check the labels on your tubes of paint before use.

 Unfortunately, I can only talk about health labelling in the US, however I suspect that EU regulations about sale and labelling of artists’ materials are stricter.
-My major gripe with artist’s products is that while safety labelling is generally comprehensive, the labels are not well designed (they not self-explanatory) and are difficult to understand without some prior research.
+My major gripe with artist’s products is that while safety labelling is sometimes comprehensive, some products can be labelled as unsafe without any indication why.
+On top of that, some labels are not well designed (they not self-explanatory) and are difficult to understand without some prior research.

 In the US, there are two labels you need to be aware of.
 The first of these is the ACMI label.
 This comes in two flavors: the Approved Product (AP) label, which indicates that a product is safe to use, and the Cautionary Label (CL), which indicates that precautions must be taken for the product to be used safely (i.e., it is actually not entirely safe to use).
 You can find out more at the The Art and Creative Materials Institute, Inc. (acmiart.org).